IMAGINE-Consortium/imagine/doc/source/components.rst

 Simulator.
 Thus, use this with care!

-A dummy field can be implementing subclassing :py:class:`imagine.fields.basic_fields.DummyField` as shown bellow.
+A dummy field can be implemented subclassing :py:class:`imagine.fields.basic_fields.DummyField` as shown bellow.

 .. literalinclude:: ../../imagine/templates/dummy_field_template.py